mward19/ImageAI/bacteria_segmenter/README.md

 Our goal is to construct a model that can efficiently segment bacteria in cryo-ET tomograms.
 This does not include structures within the bacteria&mdash;only the bacteria as a whole (the outer membrane, periplasm, cytoplasm, etc. all together).

 # Plan
+- Downsample substantially to reduce the amount of data.

+- Throw out slices at the top and bottom of the image stack that are "too" affected by the missing wedge problem (we will have to define this more rigorously).

-- As a preprocessing step, apply a guided filter (or perhaps two, if it's cheap enough) to the tomogram (using the tomogram as both the guide and the input to preserve edges) to minimize noise and emphasize the outer membrane
+- Apply a guided filter (or perhaps two, if it's cheap enough) to the tomogram (using the tomogram as both the guide and the input to preserve edges) to minimize noise and emphasize the outer membrane

 - Perform an oversegmentation of the image using a supervoxel segmentation algorithm.
 SLIC will probably do the trick (hey, that rhymes!).